milo-trujillo/upcoming/README.md

 ```

 The script will now be run daily by cron in daemon mode, which emails current events out and removes them from the update queue.

+This script has a dependency on the 'mail' gem.

 ## Why does this exist?
 Why not use one of the many other calendar systems available?